Watch artists capture our local landscape: Plein Air Festival underway

-The Lighthouse ArtCenter‘s 9th Annual Plein Air Festival includes award-winning artists from all over the country for live demonstrations, workshops and the chance for patrons to purchase the pieces before they’re even dry.
+The Lighthouse ArtCenter‘s ninth annual Plein Air Festival includes award-winning artists from all over the country for live demonstrations, workshops and the chance for patrons to purchase the pieces before they’re even dry.
 Organizers say 130 artists applied but 30 were selected to participate.

 Painting “en plein air” was a common approach among the French Impressionists.
 It typically means an artist is propped up to paint a landscape scene outdoors as it stretches before them.
 The work is turned out quickly, and available for purchase.